agiordan101/codingame_chess/README.md

 - Next steps :

-    * Pawn are going too far too soon
-    * Rook should be more on the center

-    * Copy board changes from zobrist feature & Remove all transposition table and zobrist stuff from Board

     * In python script versus, write game results in a history file reserved for these opponents

     * DRAW offers (Need a winrate estimation first) :